shahincsejnu/cheat_sheets/Git/README.md

 - `git commit --amend -m "message"`  [for amending last commit(most recent commit only) with present changes, don't do ammend if you already pushed your commits]
 - `git add --help`
 - `git <command> --help`  [will show the details description of that command]
-- `nano file_name`   [to open a file in the terminal, can edit also]
-- `nano .gitignore`  [after that can add the files that i want to ignore while commiting in github]
-- `cat .git/HEAD`  [we use 'cat' command to show(only no editing) something in the terminal, here .git/HEAD shows the current git head]
 - `git branch b1`  [to create a new branch named b1]
 - `git checkout b1` [to go from current branch to b1 branch]
 - `git checkout -`  [to shift just previous branch]
 - `git checkout -b b1` [create b1 branch and move there]
 - `git branch -D b1` [to delete b1 branch]
-- `ctrl + z`  [for getting out from a running command in terminal]
 - `git stash`  [for saving modified things before moving other branches]
 - `git stash save "message"`  [same before just added message]
 - `git stash list`  [seeing all previous stashed list]